Aproach to all objects is by cognition.

-Main intent is to shed light on an object and to investigate further for a more accurate description. dance of errors, as they multiply along publication to teaching to applications into an inhibiting factor.
+Main intent is to shed light on an object and to investigate further for a more accurate description.
+Errors multiply along publication to teaching to applications into gross inhibiting factors.
 Scaled up intent is promotion of the spirit of man and integrity of nature.

 Increase in overall comprehension with responsibilities, means of enlightenment and sound results will gain the capability for long term survival in changing cosmic environments.